JarvisAPI/Pi-RTOS/README.md

 These documents should give you an excellent head start.
 In particular, read chapters 13 and 18 of the Cortex-A7 programmer's guide.
 All the CPU registers relevant to SMP are detailed in the technical reference manual; in particular, the Multiprocessor Affinity Register `MPIDR` and the `CLUSTERID` field within.

-_Your initial step should be to develop the code that _boots the 4 cores_.
+_Your initial step should be to develop the code that boots the 4 cores_.
 It is suggested that you initially do SMP development _bare-metal_, separately from FreeROTS.
 Once you get the 4 cores up and running, you can start porting (integrating) your code to the given FreeRTOS port incrementally.

 **You will need to extended the FreeRTOS port to support multi-core processing**.
 Some of the extensions include the ability to specify the core on which a task runs, remove a task from a processor, or change the processor upon which the task is running (migration), etc. You may expose as many (programming) interfaces in order to complete this task in the cleanest possible way.
 Among the things that you should be thinking about are:

-1. Interrupt handling and timer functionality: Do I need a single interrupt controller/timer per core or is one shared such component(s) sufficient?
+1. Interrupt handling and timer functionality: Do we need a single interrupt controller/timer per core or is one shared interrupt controller/timer sufficient?
 2. How to stop/start each core;
-3. Dispatching tasks to certain cores, as well as task migration across cores.
+3. Dispatching tasks to certain cores, as well as task migration across cores;
 4. Do you need a separate scheduler per core in partitioned scheduling?
 Is the situation different in global scheduling?